General Labour Federation of Belgium: Walloon movement

-Through the foundation of the Mouvement populaire wallon during the Great Strike that took place in the Winter 1960-1961, the Walloon working class now also demanded federalism as well as structural reforms.
+Through the foundation of the Mouvement populaire wallon during the Great Strike that took place in the Winter of 1960-1961, the Walloon working class now also demanded federalism as well as structural reforms.
 The leader of the Strike, André Renard was also a national leader of the General Labour Federation of Belgium.
-This whole process will be named Renardism.
+This whole process would come to be named Renardism.